Shadowen/tf-char-rnn/README.md

 ### [MultiLSTMExperiment](MultiLSTMExperiment.py)
 3-layer LSTM with 512 cells each.
 0.5 dropout_keep_prob on RNN outputs during training.
 50 step BPTT unrolling.

-    PROSPERO:
-    from this young beds; being better ladies, here that all the hall you well see Mountremen?

-    FALSTAFF:
-    So a scorming of good tent hath slung him when I am I'll be committed to be is not in the gacked before!
-    If he report on me my joyful virtue; hath so state honoured, but therefore we swift fair lands thou dost meet.

     FALSTAFF:
     Pray God, my lord; it was a villain, good madam; for be a thankful looks out of the way kind on priest;
     Never sounded will, last relieved.